vkammerer/teleporter/README.md

   }
 }
 ```
-The method returns a Promise object, which will resolve once the animation has finished.
+The method returns a Promise, which will resolve once the animation has finished.
 You may use it to perform other DOM manipulation:
 ```javascript
 myElement.teleport('myclass').then(function(){
 	var el = document.querySelector('#myid');